yhfrds/techlabs-ds-battery-project/README.md

 Volatile generation capacities such as PV and wind pose major challenges for electricity grids.
 Batteries can contribute both from a grid-supporting perspective and to improving the market situation (negative electricity prices).

-A TechLabs project addressing challenges in electricity grids caused by volatile generation capacities like PV and wind.
-Using market, weather, and demand data, we aim to build a predictive model for optimizing battery dispatch strategies to stabilize grids and improve market outcomes.

 # Solution

 The aim is to use market data as well as weather and demand data to build a predictive model that contains a dispatch strategy for storing and withdrawing electricity.